FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 \begin{description} \item[\textsc{AFL+FFGen}] is using AFL to mutate the \emph{decision seed} which is then fed into \tool{} and used to generate inputs for the target program.
 Since only the decision seed is mutated, the generated inputs should conform to the given format.

-\item[\textsc{AFL+FFMut}] is having AFL use \tool{} to perform smart mutations on the input file. \tool{} parses the files in the AFL queue and remembers information about the chunks present in those files, which it can later use to perform smart mutations.
-Note that regular AFL mutations are also used, which can yield invalid inputs and helps covering error handling code. \end{description}
+\item[\textsc{AFL+FFMut}] is having AFL use \tool{} to perform smart mutations on the input file. \tool{} parses the files which are about to be fuzzed and remembers information about the chunks present in those files, which it can later use to perform smart mutations.
+Note that all regular AFL mutations are also used, which can yield invalid inputs and helps covering error handling code.
+The smart mutations from \tool{} are added as an additional custom mutator. \end{description}

 \Cref{tab:afl} lists the resulting coverage.
-In our fuzzing experiments, we have enabled AFL dictionaries whenever they were available, for a fair comparison against the optimal setup of AFL.
+In our fuzzing experiments, we have enabled AFL dictionaries whenever suitable, for a fair comparison against the optimal setup of AFL.
+We have not used dictionaries for the \textsc{AFL+FFGen} approach, since this fuzzer mutates decision seeds, and not binary files directly.
+Dictionaries were enabled for all formats, with the exception of MIDI, for which there was no dictionary provided by AFL++.

 For most subjects, the set differences show that both strategies increase coverage over plain AFL, showing that \tool{} is effective in making format-agnostic fuzzers format aware.
-For five out of nine subjects, the integration also achieves a higher coverage in absolute terms.
+For six out of ten subjects, the integration also achieves a higher coverage in absolute terms.

+\Cref{tab:afl} also reports the Vargha-Delaney effect size $A^{12}$, which estimates the probability that \textsc{AFL+FFMut} will perform better than the competing technique \textsc{AFL}.
+Values greater than 0.5 indicate that \textsc{AFL+FFMut} more likely to win this coverage comparison.
+Statistically significant effects are marked in \textbf{bold}, according to the Wilcoxon signed-rank test.
+As we can see, \textsc{AFL+FFMut} performed significantly better on five benchmarks, while for the remaining five there was no statistically significant difference.
+On three benchmarks, \textsc{AFL} had a slight advantage.
+The reason here was because the smart mutations from \tool{} require slightly more computation time than format-agnostic mutations, so \textsc{AFL} achieved more coverage simply by being able to run more executions.
+But the advantage \textsc{AFL} had on those benchmarks is not statistically significant.

 \takeaway{Format-aware fuzzing with \tool{} reaches lines that format-agnostic fuzzing does not.}